SmarTrip: Overview

 "Exit fare" machines (used with paper farecards) previously did not accept SmarTrip, and riders with insufficient value to pay their fare were allowed to exit the system with any negative balance.
 This negative balance must, however, be paid before the card may be used again to enter the system.
 In addition, the card must contain sufficient value to pay the full fee in order to exit a Metro parking lot.
 Since SmarTrip owners were allowed to exit the system with an unlimited negative balance, the Metro Board had previously rejected proposals to reduce the price of SmarTrip cards from $5 down to $2.50.

 Starting September 1, 2012, Metro began offering $3 rebates to customers who registered their cards online after purchase.
 The cards still cost $5, but a $3 credit was refunded to the card five days after first use.
 Also starting September 1, riders have been required to have a minimum balance of $1.20 on their SmarTrip cards (35¢ for half-fare senior/disabled cards) in order to enter the Metrorail system, which reduced the possible negative balance upon exit.
 Effective October 1, 2013, the price of the card was reduced to $2, the rebate program was discontinued, and the maximum permitted negative balance upon exit was set at $1.50, with riders who would exceed this being required to use the Exitfare machines to add value to their cards.

 SmarTrip cards comply with the ISO/IEC 14443 Type B standard.
 A microchip contained within the card stores its value, as well as the rider's most recent entry and exit points, and a unique identifier.
 However, the unique identifier is not linked to a person's name or identity, unless one registers the card online.
 Registering SmarTrip cards allows riders to recover their remaining balance (minus a $5 replacement fee), should the card be lost, stolen, or damaged.
 The unique identifier also allows workers enrolled in the SmartBenefits program, which allows employers to subsidize employee transportation costs tax-free, to credit their monthly benefits to their cards.

-The SmarTrip system was built and designed by Cubic Transportation Systems, Inc., a subsidiary of San Diego-based Cubic Corporation.
-As of October 2010 Cubic is reportedly no longer producing the cards.
+The SmarTrip system was built and designed by Cubic Transportation Systems, Inc., a subsidiary of San Diego–based Cubic Corporation.
+As of October 2010, Cubic is reportedly no longer producing the cards.
 In December 2010, WMATA issued a request for proposals for a replacement system.
 The new payment system is expected to use federal employee badges and certain smart phones in addition to the stored value cards.
-In January 2014 WMATA announced that the contract for the new system was awarded to Accenture.
+In January 2014, WMATA announced that the contract for the new system was awarded to Accenture.

-In May 2012, the transit agency announced the launch of a new generation of SmarTrips cards after the manufacturer stopped producing the earlier generation.
+In May 2012, the transit agency announced the launch of a new generation of SmarTrip cards after the manufacturer stopped producing the earlier generation.
 The new cards operate and appear identical to customers except for being slightly thinner and cheaper to produce.
 The newer generation cards can be identified based on serial numbers beginning with "0167".